dhelper/create_webApiServiceWithMarten/tasks.md

 Then store that value in a field inside __UsersController__

 ## 2 - Add call to user repository from controller
+Inside _UsersController.CreateNewUser_ add a call to user repository passing the data we've recieved from User create.

 ## 3 - implement create new user

 ## 4 add call to get all users from controller